inveniosoftware/training/10-indexing-records/README.md

 We are going to take advantage of the `invenio-indexer` signal [before_record_index](https://github.com/inveniosoftware/invenio-indexer/blob/master/invenio_indexer/signals.py) to modify the record fields before indexing.
 This signal [is called](https://github.com/inveniosoftware/invenio-indexer/blob/master/invenio_indexer/api.py#L305) every time and just before indexing a record.

-Create a new file `indexer.py` and copy the following code:
+If it doesn't exist, create a new file `indexer.py` and copy the following code:

 `my-site/my_site/records/indexer.py`